 Have you or someone you love been injured because of a defective medical device?
 You may be entitled to compensation.
-Contact Lavent Law to learn about the benefits of filing a product liability lawsuit.
-Our Miami injury lawyers will help you hold medical device companies responsible for their defective products.
+Contact Lavent Law, P.A. to learn about the benefits of filing a product liability lawsuit.
+Our Miami personal injury attorneys will help you hold medical device companies responsible for their defective products.
 Your first consultation is free, so call now.

 - 1 Have You Been Injured By a Defective Medical Device?

 - 2 Why Should I Hire a Defective Medical Device Lawyer?